Beaconstac/iOS-SDK/README.md

 ##### Manually:

 1. Download or clone this repo on your system.
 2. Drag and drop the Beaconstac.framework file into your Xcode project.
-Make sure that "Copy Items to Destination Group Folder" is checked.
+Make sure that **Copy Items to Destination's Group Folder** is checked.
 ![Framework drop](https://raw.githubusercontent.com/Beaconstac/iOS-SDK/master/images/frameworkdrop.png)

 3. Navigate to Beaconstac.framework/Resources folder in Finder and drop the Beaconstac.bundle into Project navigator area.
-Make sure that "Copy Items to Destination Group Folder" checked.
+Make sure that **Copy Items to Destination's Group Folder** checked.
 ![Bundle drop](https://raw.githubusercontent.com/Beaconstac/iOS-SDK/master/images/bundledrop.png)

 4. In Build Phases under Target, add the following frameworks in “Link Binary With Libraries” section: